SharanPai21/Urban-Mobility-and-Forecasting/README.md

 # 🚕 Urban Mobility Analytics & Demand Forecasting

-This project analyzes urban taxi ride data in New York City to understand geospatial and temporal patterns, forecast demand, and provide data-driven recommendations for optimizing taxi fleet allocation.
-By combining ride data with weather and holiday information, we build an intelligent mobility analytics system that enables dynamic pricing, fleet rebalancing, and improved service efficiency.
+This project analyzes urban taxi ride patterns in New York City by combining geospatial, temporal, weather, and holiday data to forecast hourly demand at the zone level.
+The ultimate goal is to help improve operational efficiency through data-driven insights on dynamic pricing, fleet rebalancing, and service planning.

 ---